 Our family company is still sure of one thing: that people, animals and the environment matter more than profit margins.

-Happiness is when the food you want to eat, the food you should eat, and the food you do eat are all the same food.
+Happiness is when the food we want to eat, the food we should eat, and the food we do eat are all the same food.
 Tasty, good for us, good for animals and the environment, and easy to get onto the table on a busy Tuesday night: that’s truly satisfying food.
 That’s the kind of food we make at Tofurky.

 Truly delicious, soul-satisfying food begins with the highest-quality ingredients.
 For us, that means organic soy products like tofu and whole soybeans, which are tasty, wholesome, and environmentally friendly.
 We source all our soybeans from organic, non-GMO growers in the USA, and everything is checked by a third-party inspector to ensure that our raw soy is native and 100% GMO-free.